swt30/thesis/chapters/01-introduction/01-introduction.md

 Finally, we have recently\marginnote{
   \Cref{sec:a-water-rich-super-earth}
   \par \noindent "A water-rich super-Earth"
-} had the opportunity to apply these models to a super-Earth with a suspected water detection.
+} had the opportunity to apply these models to a super-Earth with a potential water detection.
 I present some initial results, for which my models were used to analyse the planet.
 These include constraints on its structure and some geophysical properties.